deficollective/defiscan/src/content/protocols/spark.md

 ## Sky

-Spark has a critical dependency on the Sky Protocol, a Stage 0 protocol.
+Spark has a critical dependency on the Sky Protocol, a _Stage 0_ protocol.
 This dependency is at two levels.
 First, Spark revolves around `USDS`, the Sky USD stablecoin.
 If `USDS` came to fail due to various reasons, this would severely impact Spark.
 In addition to that, all critical permissions in Spark are held by the _Sky Governance_.

 ## Chronicle

 Currently, Chronicle oracles are used in _SparkLend_ with no fallbacks for all asset prices.

-Chronicle is an oracle protocol that computes a median price from multiple sources.
-It uses a system of validators hosted by various third parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
-Validators push price updates on-chain.
-We found that any changes to the validator set are subject to a _7-day exit window_.
-We therefore assessed that Chronicle is a _Stage 1_ equivalent dependency and explained it in detail in a [dedicated report](/protocols/chronicle).
+We assessed that Chronicle is a _Medium Centralization_ (_Stage 1_ equivalent) dependency and explained it in detail in a [dedicated report](/protocols/chronicle).

 Moreover, a `KillSwitchOracle` contract is used to set critical prices per asset.
 If the oracle returns a price below the critical price for an asset, anyone can disable the oracle and pause all borrowing of all assets until the killswitch is reset by the _Sky Governance_.